gavinmcfarland/postcss-pow/README.md

 [![Build Status][cli-img]][cli-url]
 [![Support Chat][git-img]][git-url]

 [PostCSS Pow] lets you calculate the power of a number dynamically using CSS variables (supports integers only).
-This is useful for example if your design uses a font scale which changes at different breakpoints using media queries.
+This is useful, for example if your typography follows a modular scale where the scale also happens to changes at different breakpoints.
 Or if you need to animate a measurement which uses an exponent calculated using a CSS variables.

 ```pcss
 :root {